Phytoceramides, Explained: The Secret To Moisturized, Glowing Skin

-A quick science lesson: Ceramides are polar lipids, key lipids that are naturally present in our skin cells.
+A quick science lesson: Ceramides are polar lipids, key lipids that are naturally present in our skin cells1.
 They make up the barrier between the outside environment and our body, locking in moisture and protecting our skin from damage.

-If you think of the skin barrier as "bricks and mortar," ceramides are part of the mortar holding it all together—50%, in fact.
+If you think of the skin barrier as "bricks and mortar," ceramides are part of the mortar holding it all together—50%, in fact2.
 They play a huge role in keeping your skin moisturized, glowing, and youthful.* That is, of course, until they don't.
 If you want to get to the root of wrinkles and dry skin, look to the loss of ceramides.

 As we age, we naturally stop producing as many ceramides, compromising the skin barrier—and it shows.
 Without the glue to hold our skin together environmental toxins can get in and moisture can get out: yikes.
-Dry skin, irritation, and wrinkles can all be blamed on declining ceramides.
-Plus, many other skin-related issues have been linked to low ceramide levels.
+Dry skin, irritation, and wrinkles1 can all be blamed on declining ceramides.
+Plus, many other skin-related issues3 have been linked to low ceramide levels.

 This is where phytoceramides come in.
-Phytoceramides are ceramides derived from plants.
+Phytoceramides are ceramides derived from plants4. ("Phyto" means plants.)
 They have a similar lipid structure to the ceramides found in our skin and may help replenish ceramide stores.*

-Additionally, wheat, rice, and eggs are all dietary sources of ceramides and their precursor, sphingolipids, but ceramides are poorly absorbed in general digestion.
+Additionally, wheat, rice, and eggs5 are all dietary sources of ceramides and their precursor, sphingolipids, but ceramides are poorly absorbed in general digestion.
 If you want more info how getting ceramides through your diet, check out our list beelow.

 What are the benefits of phytoceramides?

 Our skin's natural ceramides are all about keeping moisture in.
-Their primary role in skin barrier function is to guard against water loss.
+Their primary role in skin barrier function is to guard against water loss6.
 (So, it's no wonder cosmetic companies pump phytoceramides into their hydrating topical formulas.)
-Adding phytoceramides to your skin care routine does seem to have promising skin-quenching benefits.* In one small study, women who applied phytoceramides to their legs for three weeks saw improved skin hydration.*
+Adding phytoceramides to your skin care routine does seem to have promising skin-quenching benefits7.* In one small study, women who applied phytoceramides to their legs for three weeks saw improved skin hydration8.*